A Survey of Reinforcement Learning-Based Motion Planning for Autonomous Driving: Lessons Learned from a Driving Task Perspective: Exploratory efforts to address contemporary challenges

 \textit{1) Knowledge Transfer}

-\textit{a) Transfer Learning:} Knowledge reuse in TL can improve generalization across different but related or similar tasks.
-Balakrishnan et al. \cite{gentl1} apply a domain randomization technique to generalize the policy learned in the simple WiseMove environment to the high-fidelity simulator WiseSim.
-Furthermore, Kevin et al. \cite{gentl2} combine domain adaptation and domain randomization techniques.
-By integrating virtual training with real-world data, they reduce the sim-to-real transfer gap in AD applications.
-Hieu et al. \cite{Gener03} pre-train on demonstration data using a combination of temporal difference and supervised loss, and then continuously update the policy by incorporating demonstration data with newly collected data, resulting in strong performance across different road conditions and weather conditions.
-Shoeleh et al. \cite{gentl4} propose a skill-based transfer learning and domain adaptation method, which helps the agent discover the state-action mapping that represents the relationship between the source and target tasks, thereby providing knowledge generalization across multiple tasks.
+\textit{a) Transfer Learning:} Knowledge reuse in TL can improve cross-task and cross-domain generalization, especially for bridging the sim-to-real gap in AD.
+Kevin et al.~\cite{gentl2} combine domain adaptation and domain randomization techniques by integrating virtual training with real-world data to reduce the sim-to-real transfer gap.
+Hieu et al.~\cite{Gener03} pre-train on demonstration data using a combination of temporal difference and supervised loss, and then continuously update the policy by incorporating demonstration data with newly collected data, resulting in strong performance across different road conditions and weather conditions.

-\textit{b) Meta Learning:} Meta-RL aims to producing a broadly generalizable policy~\cite{genML01}.
-Generally, Meta-RL consists of an inner loop, which focuses on learning the specific task, and an outer loop, where the agent extracts knowledge from multiple tasks to improve its adaptability.
-In~\cite{genML03}, following meta-training on the lane-change task under different traffic densities, the policy is able to safely handle meta-testing scenarios with high traffic densities.
-Deng et al.~\cite{genML04} utilize parallel unfolding and multi-task objectives, meanwhile they design a two-stage constraint adaptation strategy to achieve rapid adaptation to new tasks by reusing meta-training data.
+\textit{b) Meta Learning:} Meta-RL aims to learn a broadly adaptable policy that can rapidly adjust to new driving tasks or contexts~\cite{genML01}.
+It usually contains an inner loop for task-specific adaptation and an outer loop for extracting transferable knowledge from multiple tasks.
+Xing et al.~\cite{genML03} use meta-RL to improve autonomous driving policy adaptation to different drivers.
+Deng et al.~\cite{genML04} further combine parallel unfolding, multi-task objectives, and a two-stage constraint adaptation strategy to achieve rapid adaptation to new urban driving tasks by reusing meta-training data.